Zeewolfed/zeewolfed/README.md

 After 20 years in one profession, I am transitioning to a career in cybersecurity.
 I have a profound interest in technology and enjoy understanding how things work.
 I also like communicating with people to raise awareness about cybersecurity.

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 My journey in cybersecurity is just beginning.
 My goal is to join a team in a SOC and progress quickly.
 I don’t have a final destination because, as Buzz Lightyear says, “To infinity and beyond!”—there’s always something new to learn.
 I love discovering new things and growing day by day.

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]